ndestates/laravel-model-schema-checker/README.md

 The package uses Laravel's auto-discovery feature, so it will be automatically registered.

-### Publish Configuration (Optional)
+### Configuration

-You can publish the configuration file to customize the behavior:
+The configuration file is automatically published to `config/model-schema-checker.php` during installation.
+You can customize the behavior directly in this file.

+If you need to re-publish the config file (to get updates), you can use:

 ```bash
 php artisan vendor:publish --provider="NDEstates\LaravelModelSchemaChecker\ModelSchemaCheckerServiceProvider" --tag="config"
 ```

-This will create a `config/model-schema-checker.php` file where you can customize:
+This will create/update a `config/model-schema-checker.php` file where you can customize:

 - Model directory
 - Excluded fields and models